 *Blood thinner medications can lower your risks of a clot-related stroke or embolism (traveling clot).
 Clot-risks are higher for people with mechanical valves.
 People on blood thinners must be carefully monitored because blood that's too thin could increase the risk of bleeding.

 Patients and their health care team should discuss treatment options and share in the decision-making process to choose the most appropriate treatment.

 Manufactured Mechanical Valve

-These valves are made of strong durable materials.
-They are the most long-lasting type of replacement valve, and most of these manufactured valves will last throughout the remainder of the patients’ lifetime.
+These valves are made of strong, durable materials.
+They are the most long-lasting type of replacement valve.
+Most will last throughout a patient’s life.

-Patients who receive a manufactured valve will nearly always require a blood thinning medication throughout the remainder of their lives.
-The blood thinner will keep clots from forming, which is critical for the person with a mechanical valve because clots can lodge in the valve flaps or hinges and cause a malfunction.
-Clots can also break off and form into an embolism (traveling clot), which may move through the bloodstream and lodge into a vessel where it may eventually lead to problems like heart attack or stroke.
+Patients who receive a manufactured valve will almost always require a blood-thinning medication for the rest of their lives.
+The blood thinner will keep clots from forming, which is critical because clots can lodge in the valve flaps or hinges and cause a malfunction.
+Clots can also break off and form into an embolism (traveling clot), which may move through the bloodstream and lodge into a vessel where it may lead to problems such as heart attack or stroke.

 Donor Valve Implantation

-A human donor valve is the least common choice and it’s most often used for someone who is suffering from an illness that affects the valve, such as infective endocarditis.
-A donor valve can be expected to last 10-20 years.
+Human donor valves are often used for someone suffering from a condition that affects the valve, such as infective endocarditis.
+A donor valve can be expected to last 10 to 20 years.

-Tissue valves are created from animal donors’ valves or other animal tissue that's strong and flexible.
-Tissue valves can last 10-20 years, and usually don't require the long-term use of medication.
+Tissue valves are created from animal donors’ valves or animal tissue that's strong and flexible.
+Tissue valves can last 10 to 20 years, and usually don't require the long-term use of medication.
 For a young person with a tissue valve replacement, the need for additional surgery or another valve replacement later in life is highly likely.